British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 - An amended Reply.

 **Rule 2.1.1.** The Court may permit a special pleading to be filed relating to a case when pleadings already permitted are insufficient.

+**Rule 2.2.** Pleadings under this rule must be filed within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court.

 ### 3. Motions and Related Hearings